 After a divorce, your finances will likely change a great deal.
 If you are the primary breadwinner in the household, it’s probable you will be required by your state or local government to pay alimony to your former spouse.

 In addition, if you have children, child support payments will also likely be required.

 If you were a stay-at-home spouse, you may have some changes in your financial situation.
 It is probable that even if you receive alimony payments, you may be required to find employment in order to meet your living expenses.
 It may also be necessary to cut back on certain expenses in order to save money.

 In addition, if you are depending on alimony and child support payments from a former spouse, it is likely that a life insurance policy on your ex’s life will be required in order to ensure that those payments will continue, even if your former spouse should pass away.
 This policy may need to have certain requirements as to its face amount for proceeds.

 What Happens to Life Insurance in a Divorce?

 You may need to consider making changes to your life insurance policy after a divorce.
 There are 3 factors to consider when determining how much life insurance coverage you will need after a divorce.

 Alimony payments – One of the criteria for the amount of the life insurance death benefit amount will be the amount of ongoing alimony payments that will be required.
 This will depend on how long these payments will be necessary.

-Child support – The amount of on-going child support payments should also be quantified directly into the amount of the policy’s death benefit proceeds, as well as for how long.
+Child support – The amount of ongoing child support payments should also be quantified directly into the amount of the policy’s death benefit proceeds, as well as for how long.

 Additional needs – You may also want to consider what your children’s additional needs would be should the breadwinner pass away.
 For example, would you want them to have a future college fund set up?
 An account to pay for a child’s future wedding?
-Consider any additional financial needs that you may want covered with the proceeds of a life insurance policy and then add this to the amount.
+Consider any additional financial needs that you may want to be covered with the proceeds of a life insurance policy and then add this to the amount.